P86/cheet-sheet/Cloud.md

 Collection of Fault Domains and Update Domains your VMs will be spread across.
 Can contains up to 3 Fault Domains and up to 20 Update Domains.
 All domains are located in the same.

 ### Availability zone
-A physically separate zone within an Azure region.
-Technically a building containing an autonomous data center. each zone functions as fasult and update domain.
+A physically separate zone within an Azure region (datacenter).
+Technically a building containing an autonomous data center.
+Each zone functions as fasult and update domain.
 Provides protection agains a complete zone shutdown.
 It is free, you don't pay for availability zone

 **How to take advantage of availability zone**:
-- deploy indentical VVMs into separate zones in th e same region
+- deploy indentical VVMs into separate zones in the same region
-- ensure thwy won't be shut down in the same time when zone shuts down
+- ensure they won't be shut down in the same time when zone shuts down
 - deply load balancer to route between the VMs

 ### App Serivce